 In simple terms, the camera calibration algorithm contains these inputs and outputs.

 The camera's intrinsic matrix lacks skew parameters in OpenCV.
-Therefore, the matrix assumes the form.
+Therefore, the matrix is as the following figure shows.

 Let us fixate the world coordinates using a checkerboard pattern attached to a wall.
 The corners of the checkerboard's square represent the 3D points.